COVID-19: The next edition of Fifteen Seconds Festival will take place on 10–11 June 2021

 Why can’t I cancel my ticket?

-We are a small company that is constantly growing; much of this growth relies on the revenue that we generate with Fifteen Seconds Festival in Graz.
 At the time of the outbreak of the COVID-19 pandemic, we had already taken on the staff and costs associated with carrying out the festival (= service provision).
-This service provision is now postponed for one year due to the COVID-19 pandemic, which is why we have to secure our ability to provide the service as well as the jobs behind it.
+This service provision is now postponed for one year due to the COVID-19 pandemic, which is why we have to secure our ability to provide the service.
 Any other strategy would force a company like ours into insolvency in the face of this serious crisis.